 - And then there's the French terrorist organisation Le Front de Libération des Nains de Jardins, "The Garden Gnome Liberation Front".
 They stole garden gnomes and left them in the forest.
 Their main claim to fame was to have "liberated" a Ronald McDonald once and really pissing off McDonald's in the process...

-- Among the many (idiot) plots by the CIA to deal with Castro was an attempt to make his hair fall out (ridding him of his iconic beard and).
-Apparently the CIA thought that Castro gained his power from his hair, like Samson.
+- Among the many (idiot) plots by the CIA to deal with Fidel Castro was an attempt to make his hair fall out (ridding him of his iconic beard).
+Apparently, the CIA thought that Castro gained his power from his hair, like Samson.

-- A similar plot was hatched against Hitler whereby they wanted to spike his food with estrogen so they could make his mustache fall off and his voice become squeaky so he would lose popular support.
+- A similar plot was hatched against Adolf Hitler whereby they wanted to spike his food with estrogen so they could make his mustache fall out and his voice become high-pitched and squeaky so he would lose popular support.
 Despite the fact that estrogen doesn't even remotely work that way.
 They paid his gardener to spray the gardens which Hitler ate from with estrogen.
 The gardener pocketed the money and dumped the estrogen down the drain.

 - A member of the Japanese Yakuza was arrested in Tokyo for trying to scalp tickets to a Hello Kitty theme park.